zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

     compile 'com.android.support:appcompat-v7:25.0.1'
     testCompile 'junit:junit:4.12'
     testCompile 'org.mockito:mockito-core:1.10.19'
+    testCompile 'org.powermock:powermock-api-mockito:1.6.6'
+    testCompile 'org.powermock:powermock-module-junit4:1.6.6'
 }
 ```

-Once the additional dependency is added, you should be prompted to sync Gradle.
+Once the additional dependencies are added, you should be prompted to sync
+Gradle.

 ### Creating Tests
 When viewing the structure of our app in the Android view, we can see three